reinhardt021/reinhardt021.github.io/README.md

 ## TODO:

 - [x] replace everything in repo (except for .git folder and README.md)
-- [x] fix site.baseurl issue showing nothing for the link #// was fixed with "/"
+- [ ] fix site.baseurl issue showing nothing for the link #// was fixed with "/"?
 - [ ] change HOME to be the about page and BLOG instead of ABOUT because you want this to be a hub